 - The condition of the property

-Some lenders may use other factors to influence what rates are offered.
+Some lenders may use other factors to decide what rates are offered.
 Nonetheless, this is the same for any mortgage type and not just concessionary purchases.

 Buying a house from a family member at a discount

 Purchases that involve family are perhaps the easiest to get when compared to other arrangements.
 Most lenders insist that family members are either parents, grandparents or children.
 That being said, some lenders may allow for aunts and uncles to sell to nephews and nieces.